apache/james-project/src/adr/0013-precompute-jmap-preview.md

 Messages whose preview is not yet computed will still require live preview computation as a fallback mechanism.

-In case of a less than 5% improvement, the code will not be added to the codebase and the proposal will get the status 'accepted but inconclusive'.
+In case of a less than 5% improvement, the code will not be added to the codebase and the proposal will get the status 'rejected'.

 ## References